benfdking/lts/README.md

 ## Usage

 When interactive mode is enabled, `lts` will:

 1. Generate the command using AI
-2. Print the generated command
+2. Print the generated command into the next shell line
-3. Run the command automatically
+3. Run the command by hitting enter

 Simply describe what you want to do in natural language and the command appears in your next shell: